 Introducing the Grid Innovation Hub

-The Grid Innovation Hub at Monash University is fostering partnerships between industry, government and our world-leading researchers, tackling some of the most important problems of our time through ingenious research and inspiring education.
+Monash University Energy Institute’s Grid Innovation Hub is a collaborative research vehicle bringing together industry, government and our world-leading researchers to tackle some of the most important opportunities of our time through ingenious research and inspiring education.

-From cutting-edge data science and network security, to grid planning and engineering next-generation alternative energy technology, the multidisciplinary Grid Innovation Hub is dedicated to creating new opportunities for Australia to lead the world in energy.
+Cutting-edge data science and grid engineering for next-generation energy technology combined with world-leading market and regulatory design, give Grid Innovation Hub its true interdisciplinary approach to the creation of new opportunities for Australia to lead the world in energy.

 Dr Behrooz Bahrani